 The primary international standard guiding the RMF is ISO 14971, which outlines the application of risk management to medical devices.
 Your RMF is the tangible evidence that you are following this standard.
 It provides a clear framework for your team and gives auditors a straightforward path to verify your compliance efforts.

-How it Differs from Other Regulatory Documents
+How is an RMF Different from Other Regulatory Documents?

 It’s easy to get your regulatory documents mixed up, but the RMF has a very specific job.
 While other files, like the Design History File (DHF), document the entire design process, the RMF is exclusively focused on risk.
 It’s a dedicated collection of documents that helps your team identify, analyze, and mitigate any potential harm your device could cause.